 The Real Sweet Spot for a New Political Party

-The year was 2002 (thereabouts).
+The year was 2002.
 The day and the city were beautiful.
 City-County plaza was a small collection of artistic small skyscrapers built in the 1920s.
 In front was a lawn, suitable for civic events.
 Assorted hippies lay placidly smoking their favorite herb.
-Before them assorted mediocre bands sang the praises of said herb.
+Before them assorted mediocre bands sang the praises of King Cannabis.
 Between songs, legalization advocates took to the microphone.
 Such was Hempstock, Asheville, North Carolina.

 Into this environ I went, voter registration forms in hand, attempting to find new Libertarians.
 Keep in mind that this was North Carolina, a very difficult ballot access state.
 The Libertarian Party was the only third party on the ballot.
 We were the Party of Pot.
 This was a pot legalization rally.